 Warehouses in the Philippines actually come in many different types with each one having their special purposes to keep your goods accessible and obtainable.
 Ultimately, the kind of warehousing you should choose for your e-commerce business would depend on your industry, location, and particular needs.
 Here’s a closer look at the 9 types of warehouses that would help you figure out which one is best for you.

 9 TYPES OF WAREHOUSES IN THE PHILIPPINES FOR E-COMMERCE BUSINESSES

 As the name would suggest, this type of warehouse is usually privately-owned by wholesalers, distributors, and manufacturers.
 These people need the large, exclusive space to store their inventory, especially during peak season when they buy bulked goods in preparation for the expected influx of orders.

-However, due to the large, upfront capital investment required, private warehouses are only ideal for well-established e-commerce businesses that have enough profits to build and maintain this type of warehouse.
+However, due to the large, upfront capital investment required, private warehouses in the Philippines are only ideal for well-established e-commerce businesses that have enough profits to build and maintain this type of warehouse.
 Despite this, private warehouses are usually a cost-effective option for SMBs looking for a major, long-term presence in a targeted location.